Glossary

 🔗 More information in the bibliography.

-Person or group of persons having a role with the responsibilities, authority and relationships enabling them to achieve their objectives (source ISO 14064-1).
+Person or group of persons with a role with the responsibilities, authority and relationships enabling it to achieve its objectives (source ISO 14064-1).

 Entity constituted as a capital company or having another status, private or public law, which has its own administrative and functional structure.
-(Example: company, association, local authority, public establishment, company, corporation, firm, authority, institution, or a part or combination of the preceding entities).
+(Example: company, association, local authority, public establishment, company, firm, authority, institution, or part or combination of the previous entities).

 P

-Stakeholders around the organisation can be distributed as follows.
-They will be solicited at distinct phases of mobilisation.
+Stakeholders around the Organisation can be distributed as follows.
+They will be solicited in distinct phases of Stakeholder engagement.

 • Project team, internal leads